CodeFromAnywhere/openapi-search/ADR.md

 - max batch size: unknown, but max 1MB

 All we really need is a batch of messages to be sent out in a single fetchcall (fan out)

+# To reset...

+- Go to https://console.upstash.com to the redis CLI and run `FLUSHDB`
+- Go to vector db and remove all vectors in the namespace
+- run `src/reset.cli.ts`